ErpNetDocs/tech/modules/logistics/concepts/goods-cost/cost-correction/specific-procedures-of-cost-corrections.md

 # Specific procedures of cost corrections

-Apart from the standard method of **[cost correction](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/index.html?q=cost)** - loading the store transaction for a specified period (plus the opening balances) and filling in the rows for the correction by the **[basic algorithm for cost correction calculation](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.html?q=Basic%20Algorithm%20For%20Cost%20Correction%20Calculation)**, there are two more ways to create a **[cost correction](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/index.html?q=cost)** document.
+Apart from the standard method of [cost correction](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/index.html?q=cost) - loading the store transaction for a specified period (plus the opening balances) and filling in the rows for the correction by the [basic algorithm for cost correction calculation](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.html?q=Basic%20Algorithm%20For%20Cost%20Correction%20Calculation), there are two more ways to create a [cost correction](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/index.html?q=cost) document.
 They use generation procedures available in the transaction document.

 ## Cost correction generation procedure for the actual cost of the current transaction